NJCsih/nvim-dots/nvimTodo.md

 - [ ] setup latex for nvim, get a setup that can take notes very copmetently
 - [ ] vimtex
 - [ ] Md to pdf via pandoc? maybe setup the same for latex?

+### Future
+- [ ] Is there a way to have a good session saver thing? so I can just launch into whatever session from the loading screen? also put some pixel art there saying nvim or something.
+Can it set the cd of the term?
+    - Dont worry about until I've changed terminal on windows, there may be a better solution there?
+    - Maybe if you can setup the splash screen plugin to do that?

 My devices personally
 - [X] make it stay on lock screen longer before the display turns off, flaunt the gay